 Across the school, classes engage with story time daily.
-The class reader is displayed on classroom doors and can be linked to the topic being studied in that year group.
+The class reader is displayed in the classroom, alongside the author of the half term display.
+It can be linked to the topic being studied in that year group.
 These sessions take place to foster a love of reading.